 Value encoding

-If a field is of FIX data type char, then its valid values are restricted to US-ASCII printable characters.
-See section Character2.7.1 above.
+If a field is of FIX datatype char, then its valid values are restricted to US-ASCII printable characters.
+See section Character for details.

-If the field is of FIX data type int, then a primitive integer data type should be selected that can contain the number of choices.
-For most cases, an 8bit integer will be sufficient, allowing 255 possible values.
+If the field is of FIX datatype int, then a primitive integer datatype should be selected that can contain the number of choices.
+For most cases, an 8-bit integer will be sufficient, allowing 255 possible values.

-Enumerations of other data types, such as String valid values specified in FIX, should be mapped to an integer wire format in SBE.
+Enumerations of other datatypes, such as String valid values specified in FIX, should be mapped to an integer wire format in SBE.

 Encoding specification of enumeration